MrScripty/Studio-Whip/rust/documentation/tasks.md

         *   Update the `String` content within the entity's `Text` component to match the Yrs state.
 This `Changed<Text>` will trigger the `text_layout_system`.
     7.  **Cursor Rendering:** Modify `text_rendering_system` to query for the entity with `Focus` and cursor position data.
 Render a visual cursor (e.g., a simple quad) using the custom Vulkan renderer.
     8.  **Test:** Spawn an entity with `Text` and `EditableText`.
 Click to focus.
 Type characters, press backspace/delete.
 Verify the text updates visually and the cursor moves appropriately.
 Check underlying Yrs data if possible.
-- **Constraints**: Requires Task 7.
-Focus on basic local editing (single cursor, basic input).
-P2P synchronization of the `YrsDocResource` is deferred.
+- **Constraints**: Requires Task 8.
+Focus on basic local editing.
+P2P synchronization deferred.

-## Task 9: Implement Radial Pie Context Menu
+## Task 10: Implement Radial Pie Context Menu
 - **Goal**: Implement a popup pie-style context menu triggered by a hotkey, using Bevy ECS entities for UI elements and Bevy events/resources for state management.
 - **Status**: Not started
 - **Affected Components/Systems/Resources**: